takluyver/weatbag/doc/interface.rst

    .. method:: action(player, do)

       Called when the player does something inside the tile.
 You need to interpret the action and carry it out.
+Tile ``e1`` has a simple example.

       :param player: the active :class:`~weatbag.Player` instance
       :param action: list of strings - the player's input, split up into words,